 Users running ArcGIS Pro on a Mac can leverage Esri Technical Support for questions and troubleshooting.
-However, all troubleshooting for defects will only be performed against certified Windows systems.
+However, all troubleshooting for defects is only performed against certified Windows systems.

-Boot Camp allows the user to install Windows Desktop OS on a hard disk partition on the Mac hard drive.
+Boot Camp allows you to install Windows Desktop OS on a hard disk partition on the Mac hard drive.
 This allows ArcGIS Pro to run natively on a Windows partition on the Mac.
 Configuring ArcGIS Pro through Boot Camp is described below, after the recommended minimum hardware requirements.

 Recommended minimum hardware requirements

 To use ArcGIS Pro on a Mac, a contemporary Mac (MacBook Pro, iMac, or Mac Pro) with a quad-core Intel processor, 256 GB storage, and 8 GB RAM or better is required.